-As parents, we have invested a lot (blood, sweat, tears, life-lessons, love and money) to give our children the advantages they need to not just survive in this world, but to flourish!
+As parents, we have invested a lot (blood, sweat, tears, life-lessons, love and money) to give our children the advantages they need not to just survive in this world, but to flourish!
 Of course we are eager to hear stories of how our investments are paying dividends.

 BUT apart from a few chatty children, your post–school dissection discussion is likely to follow these lines:

 Mom: What did you do?

 If you’re lucky, you may get one random fact

 Some mothers’ (or fathers) are luckier still – they get the juicy gossip

 So how do you get your child to share information about his/her day?